intercom/intercom-ios/README.md

 ```

 ### Swift Package Manager
-Add `https://github.com/intercom/intercom-ios` as a Swift Package Repository in Xcode and follow the instructions to add `Intercom` as Swift Package.
+Add `https://github.com/intercom/intercom-ios` as a Swift Package Repository in Xcode and follow the instructions to add `Intercom` as a Swift Package.

 ![spm](https://user-images.githubusercontent.com/3185423/104470769-fac94980-55b1-11eb-80e5-929e77bc5558.png)